123xan456/Fetch-BE/README.md

 This project consists of a simple server and client application.
 The server exposes API endpoints, and the client interacts with the server.
 The instructions below guide you through the setup and execution of the project.

-This service requires Python 3.8 and above, and pip
+This service requires Python3 and pip

 ## Setup Instructions